TritonDataCenter/rfd/rfd/0164/README.md

 staff to professionally engage with people who are not Joyent employees.
 It is our expectation that conduct in open source engagement will reflect the professionalism of our workplace.
-Where this is not the case -- where we believe that actions by others in the community is violating our standards for our own conduct -- action should be taken.
+Where this is not the case -- where we believe that actions by others in the community are violating our standards for our own conduct -- action should be taken.
 Employees who wish to report this conduct should either report it to the OSCO or to Joyent HR.
 Working with the employee, the OSCO and/or Joyent HR will